 allegations of deliberate falsehood or of reckless disregard for the truth, and those allegations must be accompanied by an offer of proof.
 They should point out specifically the portion of the warrant affidavit that is claimed to be false; and they should be accompanied by a statement of supporting reasons.
 Affidavits or sworn or otherwise reliable statements of witnesses should be furnished, or their absence satisfactorily explained.
 Allegations of negligence or innocent mistake are insufficient.
 The deliberate falsity or reckless disregard whose impeachment is permitted ... is only that of the affiant, not of any nongovernmental informant.

-Thus Green bears the burden of proving Stearns made deliberately false statements in the warrant application or acted in reckless disregard for the truth.
-Although *657 the court is "limited to considering the facts presented to the issuing judicial officer in determining whether probable cause existed, ... in determining whether misrepresentation was intentional or material the surrounding facts are relevant and may be considered."
-State v.
-Paterno, 309 N.W.2d 420, 424 (Iowa 1981) (citations omitted).
+though the court is “limited to considering the facts presented to the issuing judicial officer in determining whether probable cause existed, ... in determining whether misrepresentation was intentional or material the surrounding facts are relevant and may be considered.”

-The recitation of Green's explanation would not have cast doubt on the existence of probable cause.
-The fact that McGivney's car remained in Green's garage was not even one of the factors relied upon by the magistrate in finding probable cause.
+The recitation of Green’s explanation would not have cast doubt on the existence of probable cause.
+The fact that McGivney’s car remained in Green’s garage was not even one of the factors relied upon by the magistrate in finding probable cause.
 Stearns was not required to include every potentially exculpating fact in the warrant application.
-See Ripperger, 514 N.W.2d at 745 (officer's focus on facts that support the warrant not fatal).
-Moreover, Green has made no showing that the omission was intentional or made with reckless disregard for the truth.

 (2) Number of domestic abuse calls.
-Next, Green claims Stearns exaggerated by stating that there had been "a number of" domestic abuse calls to the Green residence while McGivney was living there.
+Next, Green claims Stearns exaggerated by stating that there had been “a number of’ domestic abuse calls to the Green residence while McGivney was living there.
 The contention is significant, as the magistrate specifically relied upon this factor in finding probable cause.
 The record, however, does not support the argument.
 Although Stearns testified he only assisted on one call, he also stated that he was aware of several others.
 Green furnished no independent proof that Stearns falsely represented the number of calls.

 (4) Returned SSI checks.
-Green claims that, contrary to Ellingson's representation in the warrant application, McGivney's SSI checks were not being returned uncashed.
+Green claims that, contrary to Ellingson’s representation in the warrant application, McGivney’s SSI cheeks were not being returned un-cashed.
 Van Hamme stated in deposition that McGivney received SSI checks and that her mail was being returned to sender.
 This information regarding the returned SSI checks was corroborated by Officer Scott.
 Green has failed to meet his burden of showing the statement was deliberately false or made in reckless disregard for the truth.

 (5) Frequency of mother’s contact with McGivney.
 Green’s fifth argument, that Stearns misrepresented the frequency of Van Hamme’s contact with her daughter, misstates the record.
 Green’s brief affirmatively alleges that Van Hamme did not tell Officer Scott that she spoke to her daughter “often.”
 A review of the record cited in support reveals a more ambiguous statement:

 Q. Did you tell Officer Scott that you usually heard from Rosemary quite often?
-A. I don't recall that I told him that, although I did tell him I'm pretty sure that I knewshe knew she could call me collect, and she always did.
+A. I don’t recall that I told him that, although I did tell him I’m pretty sure that I knew—she knew she could call me collect, and she always did.

-Officer Stearns testified he was "pretty certain" he spoke with Van Hamme regarding the frequency of her contact with McGivney, and also received the same impression from Officer Scott.
+Officer Steams testified he was “pretty certain” he spoke with Van Hamme regarding the frequency of her contact with McGivney, and also received the same impression from Officer Scott.
 Scott confirmed that Van Hamme told him she usually heard from her daughter on a regular basis.
 We conclude *658 that the frequency of contact between mother and daughter was not misrepresented in the warrant application.

 (6) Voluntary disappearance.
-Green makes much of Mary Van Hamme's testimony that she did not check the box marked "missing under circumstances indicating that the disappearance was not voluntary" on the missing persons form.
+Green makes much of Mary Van Hamme’s testimony that she did not cheek the box marked “missing under circumstances indicating that the disappearance was not voluntary” on the missing persons form.
 The box was evidently checked by Officer Scott, based on his understanding of the circumstances.
-Although Van Hamme stated it would not be unusual for McGivney to run away, Van Hamme's actions show she clearly considered it out of character for her daughter not to contact her for three months.
+Although Van Hamme stated it would not be unusual for McGivney to run away, Van Hamme’s actions show she clearly considered it out of character for her daughter not to contact her for three months.
 Likewise, although Stearns testified that he had no reason to believe the disappearance was other than voluntary, Officer Scott believed the facts concerning the disappearance were suspicious.
 Viewing the record as a whole, we do not believe the checked box deliberately misstated facts, nor was it done with reckless disregard for the truth.

 (7) Belief in criminal activity.
-As a final point, Green stresses that Stearns' and Scott's post-warrant deposition testimony belies the warrant application's assertion that probable cause existed to believe a crime had been committed, or was being concealed, at Green's residence.
+As a final point, Green stresses that Stearns’ and Scott’s post-warrant deposition testimony belies the warrant application’s assertion that probable cause existed to believe a crime had been committed, or was being concealed, at Green’s residence.
 In other words, if the officers were uncertain whether a crime had been committed, Green argues, no warrant should have issued.
 We disagree.
-The objective facts revealed in the warrant documents couldand didconvince a reasonably prudent person that proof of crime, or the concealment thereof, could be found at the place to be searched.
+The objective facts revealed in the warrant documents could — and did — convince a reasonably prudent person that proof of crime, or the concealment thereof, could be found at the place to be searched.
 Such proof was, in fact, found there.
-Given the presumption of validity accorded warrants, and the objective reasonableness of the search conducted here, we reject Green's suggestion that we suppress its fruits because the officers lost the confidence of their instincts under examination by defense counsel.
+Given the presumption of validity accorded warrants, and the objective reasonableness of the search conducted here, we reject Green’s suggestion that we suppress its fruits because the officers lost the confidence of their instincts under examination by defense counsel.

 We have considered all the arguments pressed by Green, whether discussed here or not, and find them to be without merit.
 Accordingly, we affirm the judgment entered upon Green’s conviction for second-degree murder.